WHAK-FM

-WHAK-FM (99.9 FM, "The Wave") is a radio station licensed to Rogers City, Michigan with studios in Alpena.
+WHAK-FM (99.9 MHz, "The Wave") is a radio station licensed to Rogers City, Michigan, with studios in Alpena.
 The station plays classic hits of the 1980s and 1990s.
 It has a local weekday-morning show and airs Local Radio Networks' "Classic Hits" format the remainder of the time.

 Prior to April 1999, the station broadcast a satellite-fed country format as "Eagle 100" (with the call sign WELG from 1994 to 1997).
 The move to the oldies format helped to fill a void in the Northeast Michigan radio scene left when 92.5 WAIR (now WFDX) switched from oldies to country music.

-WHAK-FM is owned by Edwards Communications along with WHSB-FM 107.7 in Alpena, and WWTH-FM 100.7 in Oscoda.
-Former sister station WHAK-AM 960 airs talk programming in a simulcast with WJML 1110 AM in Petoskey; it is now owned by Mitten News, LLC.
+WHAK-FM is owned by the Edwards Group Holdings, Inc., Employee Stock Ownership Trust, through licensee Edwards Communications LC, along with WHSB 107.7 in Alpena, and WWTH 100.7 in Oscoda.
+Former sister station WHAK 960 airs talk programming in a simulcast with WWMN 1110 AM in Petoskey; it is now owned by Mitten News, LLC.

 The WHAK calls stand for the station's original owner, Harvey A. Klann.
-Klann is a lifelong resident of Rogers City and World War 2 veteran.
+Klann is a lifelong resident of Rogers City and World War II veteran.